MSLNZ/msl-package-manager/docs/cli_usage.rst

 Install a package and its
 `extra <https://setuptools.readthedocs.io/en/latest/setuptools.html#declaring-extras-optional-features-with-their-own-dependencies>`_
-dependencies:
+dependencies

 .. code-block:: console

    msl install loadlib[com]

-You can also use a wildcard, for example, to install all packages that start with ``pr-``:
+You can also use a wildcard, for example, to install all packages that start with ``pr-``

 .. code-block:: console